aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 === "Decorator"

     !!! info
-        Decorators can only be attached to a class declaration, method, accessor, property, or parameter.
-Therefore, if you prefer to write your handler as a standard function rather than a Class method, use the middleware or the manual instrumentation instead.
-See the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/decorators.html) for more details.
+        Powertools decorators can only be attached to class methods and follow the experimetal decorators proposal implementation found in TypeScript 4.x.
+As such, you need to enable the `experimentalDecorators` compiler option in your `tsconfig.json` file to use them.

     ```typescript hl_lines="8"
     --8<-- "docs/snippets/logger/decorator.ts"